Brewery coming to downtown Greensburg

 Greensburg will soon have a craft beer to call its own for the first time in more than eight years.
 Invisible Man Brewing plans to open a downtown brewery and taproom sometime next spring or summer.

-The brewery is owned by Danny Victor, Stephanie Victor, Sean McLaughlin and brewer Ted Mellons.
+The brewery is owned by Danny Victor, Stephanie Victor, Sean McLaughlin and brewer Ted Mellors.

 The Victors own Hugo’s Taproom on West Pittsburgh Street.